Fiberglass vs. Steel Doors: What's the Difference?

 What Is a Steel Door?

-Solid steel entry doors make a natural choice for industrial buildings, garages, and warehouse structures.
+Solid steel entry doors are a natural choice for industrial buildings, garages, and warehouse structures.
 They offer significant security improvement over hollow or wooden-core doors.
 The galvanized steel technology makes these doors nearly impossible to bend.

 Most steel doors consist of 24-gauge steel with a coating that's 0.0250 of an inch thick and weighs 1.15 pounds per square foot.
 The steel is galvanized (coated in zinc oxide) to prevent rust and corrosion.
 These doors are mostly scratch-proof—but if a sharp object does scrape through the sealed surface, you might have to deal with rust.